GioF71/upmpdcli-docker/README.md

 `docker build . -t giof71/upmpdcli`

 It will take very little time even on a Raspberry Pi.
-When it's finished, you can run the container following the previous instructions.<br />
+When it's finished, you can run the container following the previous instructions.
 Just be careful to use the tag you have built.